ushahidi/SMSSync/README.md

 ### Branch structure

-The repository is made up of three main branches: master (stable), develop (ustable) and release (quite stable and a temporary branch).
+The repository is made up of three main branches: **master (stable)**, **develop (ustable)** and **release (quite stable and a temporary branch)**.

 * **master** has the latest stable code, its tags are released as [SMSSync][4] on the Google playstore.
-* **develop** includes the latest unstable code.
+* **develop** has the latest unstable code.
 Its codes are merge into master after they become stable and well tested.
 * **release** is a branch of develop after feature freeze. mainly for fine tuning and testing to get the code stable for a release.
-The changes made here are finally merged into both develop and master.
-After which master is tagged for a release
+The changes made here are finally merged into both develop and master branches.
+After which master is tagged for a release.

 [1]: http://smssync.ushahidi.com/howto
 [2]: http://smssync.ushahidi.com/doc